AliBigdeli0/containers/hadoop_three_clusters/README.md

 Do the following steps :

-run all containers :
+Run all containers :

-* to run name node container please run : `make nn_run`, this command will lead you to namenode's container terminal.
+* To run the name node container, please run: `make nn_run`.
+This command will lead you to the namenode's container terminal.
-* open another shell command (or CMD in windows) and run  `make dn1_run`, this command will lead you to datanode 1 container terminal.
+* Open another shell command (or CMD in Windows) and run  `make dn1_run`; this command will lead you to the datanode 1 container terminal.
-* open another shell command (or CMD in windows) and run  `make dn2_run`, this command will lead you to datanode 2 container terminal.
+* Open another shell command (or CMD in Windows) and run  `make dn2_run`; this command will lead you to the datanode 2 container terminal.
-* open another shell command (or CMD in windows) and run  `make dn3_run`, this command will lead you to datanode 3 container terminal.
+* Open another shell command (or CMD in Windows) and run  `make dn3_run`; this command will lead you to the datanode 3 container terminal.

 ![data node images](./images/dn_runs.png)

-* go to the namenode terminal and run: `make start-all`, to test run `jps` in namenode's terminal. you will see that namenode is running.
+* Go to the namenode terminal and run: `make start-all`, to test run `jps` in the namenode's terminal.
+You will see that the namenode is running.

 ![data node images](./images/nn_run.png)